pass-culture/pass-culture-institutional/content_management_system/README.md

 ## Install and configure Postgres

-There is a Docker file `content_management_system/Dockerfile` that will create a container for the CMS and another container for Postgres.
+There is a Docker file `docker-compose.yaml` at the root of the project that will create a container for the CMS and another container for Postgres.

 But if you would like to install Postgres locally on Mac, follow the instructions bellow: